rbontekoe/raspi/README.md

 # raspi
 Tryout Git, Raspberry Pi, Docker, Sense-hat and Flask.

-I have a RaspberryPi 3 with Docker installed and a container.
-The container has Flask running and the website displays the air pressure.
-My objective is to learn Git.
+I have a RaspberryPi 3 with Docker installed and my application running in a container.
+The container has a Flask enabled website that displays the air pressure, temperature and relative humidity.
+My objective is to play with Git.

 Instructions